Techniques of Characterization and Nondestructive Testing

 Availability of the study material in the internet.

-For the continuous evaluation is compulsory of tests, one for each module, and the presence at the practicals.
+For the continuous evaluation is compulsory of two tests that include the topics of each module, and the presence at the lab classes.

 To PASS one must reach 10 marks.